Dimensions will be taking place in Fort Punta Christo, near Pula, from 30th August to 4th September 2017.

 Dimensions 2017 will be another magical event – combining the best of house, techno, soul, disco, jazz, dub, R&B, world and beyond.

 As we’ve explained on the Outlook Festival page, Punta Christo is a wonderful (entirely disused) fort from the 19th century that’s on a peninsula close to Pula – and is a truly spectacular venue for the Festival, not to mention a unique one.
-A number of stages and areas will be erected or set up for the Festival all around the fort and near it that have different capacities, allowing for different vibes.
+A number of stages and areas will be set up for the Festival all around the fort and nearby that have different capacities, allowing for different vibes.

 Tickets and accommodation for Dimensions

 Early bird tickets have long since sold out, but you can still snap up tickets for just £120 (plus booking fee).
 You can also get tickets on an instalment plan for just £60.

 There’s a wide variety of on-site accommodation options, from the campsite (for €75 for six nights) to hostels, mobile homes and boutique camping.
 Check out the the accommodation page for more.

 With Fort Punta Christo being so close to Pula, the town is also a great place to stay in if attending the festival.
 There’s a variety of accommodation there with something for every budget – see what’s available using the search box below:

 Pula Airport is the nearest to the Festival site and is therefore the best airport to fly to.
 Many airlines now fly from the UK to Pula, including British Airways from London Heathrow; Easyjet and Norwegian from London Gatwick; Ryanair from London Stansted; Thomson from London Gatwick, Bristol, Birmingham and Manchester; and Jet2.com from London Stansted, Manchester, Leeds Bradford and Edinburgh.
 Aer Lingus also fly from Dublin to Pula.